top of page

 So I took my crazy ass to Vanderbilt University in Tennessee!

 On 08/19/2021, I saw Dr. Bick.
 What a sweet, brilliant lady.
 We reviewed my depression history and she explained the surgery.
-She knew I was seeking VNS for POTS, but she saw no reason not to help me.
+She saw no reason not to help me.
 FINALLY.
 Finally.
 Yes.
 But...
 I still didn't get a final answer for approval because, as usual, there were bumps in the road.
 I wasn't able to see her esteemed colleague and team member that day as was intended.
-Dr. William Petrie, another brilliant doctor would give the final word about approval.
+Dr. William Petrie, another brilliant, compassionate doctor would give the final word about approval.
 So, a few weeks later, I flew myself back to TN for a crazy day trip to see this psychiatrist.
 We reviewed my entire life and I told stories I never thought I'd re-tell.
 He told me that "1%, of people, maybe even less, who went through what I went through would be standing here today."
 I was astounded.
 It seemed very true.
 Most people who went through the amount of fuckery that I went through in life would have killed themselves.
 I showed him a lot of determination to get better and a lot of resilience.
 Somehow, I had this.
 This is why he approved surgery for me.
 They want to make sure they're not messing with anyones nervous system if they are suicidal, and that no matter the effects of neuromodulation, I will be okay.
 He told me and I could barely contain my joy!
 As the session ended, he told me that I was a very motivated individual.
 I had tears in my eyes.
 I feel like he really understood me.

 I replied, "Nobody gets off scott-free (from a lifetime of stress)."